Seyloria/sinkswitch/README.md

 ![Showcase](/example.jpg)

 ## :beginner: Description
 The tool shows a little menu to switch between your pipewire audio outputs(sinks).
-It was written with Hyprland and it's [Special Workspace's (aka scratchpad's)](https://wiki.hypr.land/Configuring/Dispatchers/#special-workspace) in mind, but should be useable with any other compositor that got a scratchpad feature too(like Sway etc.).
+It was written with Hyprland and it's [Special Workspace's (aka scratchpad's)](https://wiki.hypr.land/Configuring/Dispatchers/#special-workspace) in mind, but should be usable with any other compositor that got a scratchpad feature too(like Sway etc.).
 <br/>

 ## :dna: Dependencies